dhelonious/mastodon-snap/docs/configuration.md

 ## Data privacy

-By default, this snap will not log accesses unless `log.access.enabled` is `true`.
+By default, this Snap will not log accesses unless `log.access.enabled` is `true`.
 Otherwise, the IP addresses in the access logs are anonymized by removing the last octet of each IP address (e.g. 192.168.100.10 becomes 192.168.100.0).
 If you want to change this, for example for debugging or to use [fail2ban](https://github.com/fail2ban/fail2ban), you can set `log.access.format` to `standard`.

 > [!IMPORTANT]
 > Note that even if access logging is enabled and not anonymized, the log files are rotated daily and anonymized.